NoGoat/Track-N-Race/README.md

 npm run dist
 ```

 The installer is output to the `dist/` directory.
 On Windows, an NSIS installer is produced.
-On Linux, an AppImage is produced.
-On macOS, a DMG is produced.
+Linux and MacOS are not yet configured.

 ---